It is essential that you or any other operator of

 before unclogging the rotor blade housing or discharge chute, and

-when making any repairs, adjustments, or inspections.
+when making any repairs, adjustments, inspections, and while transporting

 When cleaning, repairing, or inspecting the appliance,